hugojosefson/46elks-api-suggestion/README.md

   * `PATCH /numbers/%2B4670000000` with some parameters in the body, reconfigures an allocated phone number.
   * `DELETE /numbers/%2B4670000000` de-allocates a phone number.

+### Accept any `2xx` status code when POST'ing sms

+When 46elks POST's an sms because it was received at the phone number, it should accept any `2xx` HTTP status code as delivery confirmation.
+Specifically, it must accept `204 No Content` to mean the server has received the sms and chooses not to respond with an sms of its own.

 ### Use `application/hal+json`

 Supply links to related resources, from any resource where it is applicable.